Bernie Mac: Early life and education

 Bernard Jeffrey McCullough was born on October 5, 1957 in Chicago, Illinois.
 Mac was the second child of Mary McCullough and Jeffrey Harrison.
 Mac was raised by his single mother and his grandparents on the city's south side.

 Mac began his high school career at Chicago Vocational High School.
 During 1973, Mac moved to Tampa, Florida, to attend Jesuit High School following the death of his mother during his sophomore year.
 Shortly afterward, Mac's older brother and his estranged father both died.
 Mac later returned to Chicago and graduated from Chicago Vocational in 1975.
 During his 20s and through his early 30s, Mac worked in a variety of jobs, including janitor, coach, professional mover, cook, bus driver, Wonder Bread delivery man, furniture mover, and UPS agent, while doing comedy on the weekends at clubs and parties.

 Career

+Early years

 Mac's influences were from the Three Stooges and listening to stand-up comedians Richard Pryor and Redd Foxx.
 Mac started as a stand-up comedian in Chicago's Cotton Club.
 After he won the Miller Lite Comedy Search at the age of 32, his popularity as a comedian began to grow.
 In 1992, a performance on the 3rd episode of HBO's Def Comedy Jam thrust him into the spotlight; after Martin Lawrence was unable to calm an increasingly hostile crowd, Mac went onstage and told the audience "I ain't scared o' you mothafuckas" and that he "didn't come here for no foolishness."
+His early film appearances include Mo' Money (1992), House Party 3 (1994) and Friday (1995).
+Mac eventually joined Steve Harvey, Cedric the Entertainer, and D. L. Hughley as one of the "Big Four" comedians performing on the popular Kings of Comedy tour, which led to the film The Original Kings of Comedy (2000).